Moist open woodlands where it can form dense stands.

 Ptaquilosides are present in many other species of fern that have been tested.
 Lactating cows grazing bracken will pass the ptaquiloside through the milk, which poses a potential risk to people drinking the milk

 Herbaceous, perennial that spreads via its horizontally branching black roots.
 Leaves arise directly from the rhizomatous roots and may be up to 5 feet tall.
 The triangular leaves are bipinnate and have brown reproductive spores on the under side, lining the leaf margins.A distintive feature of bracken fern is that the subleaflets are distinctly lobed at the base but not at the apex or tip.

-Cancer of the digestive tract in people has been associated with eating the uncooked bracken fern new growths
+Cancer of the digestive tract has been associated with eating the uncooked bracken fern new growths in people and animals.

 Thiamin deficiency can be treated with large doses of thiamin.
 There is no effective treatment for the bone marrow depression and resulting loss of clotting factors.
 Blood transfusions may be helpful.
 Batyl alcohol may have some benefit as bone marrow stimulant.